LearnWeb3DAO/Chainlink-VRFs/README.md

     }
 ```

-- this function was inherited from `VRFConsumerBase`.It is called by `VRFCoordinator` contract after it recieves the randomness from the external world,
+- This function was inherited from `VRFConsumerBase`.
+It is called by `VRFCoordinator` contract after it recieves the randomness from the external world.
-- After recieving the randomness which can be any number in the range of uint256 we decrease its range from `0 to players.length-1` using the mod
+- After recieving the randomness which can be any number in the range of uint256 we decrease its range from `0 to players.length-1` using the mod operaator

 - This selects an index for us and we use that index to retrieve the winner from the players array
 - It send all the ether in the contract to the winner and emits a `GameEnded event`